 Substance Use Is Not Compulsive, It Is A Choice

-On the second count, is there any evidence that substance use is involuntary?
-When the case for the disease is presented, the idea that drug use is involuntary is taken for granted as true.
+There doesn’t seem to be any evidence that substance use is involuntary.
+In fact, the evidence, such as that presented above, shows the opposite.
+Nevertheless, when the case for the disease is presented, the idea that drug use is involuntary is taken for granted as true.
 No evidence is ever actually presented to support this premise, so there isn’t much to be knocked down here, except to make the point I made above – is a piano player fundamentally incapable of resisting playing the piano?
 They may love to play the piano, and want to do it often, they may even be obsessive about it, but it would be hard to say that at the site of a piano they are involuntarily driven by their brain to push aside whatever else they need to do in order to play that piano.

 There is another approach to the second claim though.
 We can look at the people who have subjectively claimed that their substance use is involuntary, and see if the offer of incentives results in changed behavior.
 Heyman covered this in his latest book, Addiction: A Disorder of Choice.
 He recounts studies in which cocaine abusers were given traditional addiction counseling, and also offered vouchers which they could trade in for modest rewards such as movie tickets or sports equipment – if they proved through urine tests that they were abstaining from drug use.
 In the early stages of the study, 70% of those in the voucher program remained abstinent, while only 20% stayed abstinent in the control group which didn’t receive the incentive of the vouchers.
 This demonstrates that substance use is not in fact compulsive or involuntary, but that it is a matter of choice, because these “addicts” when presented with a clear and immediately rewarding alternative to substance use and incentive not to use, chose it.
 Furthermore, follow up studies showed that this led to long term changes.
 A full year after the program, the voucher group had double the success rate of those who received only counseling (80% to 40%, respectively).
 This ties back in to our first point that what you practice, you become good at.
 The cocaine abusers in the voucher group practiced replacing substance use with other activities, such as using the sports equipment or movie passes they gained as a direct consequence of abstaining from drug use – thus they made it a habit to find other ways of amusing themselves, this probably led to brain changes, and the new habits became the norm.